 Various Algonquin tribes inhabited the Potomac Valley when the Europeans first arrived.

 The Residence Act of 1790 created the Capital District along the Potomac River.
-This district is under federal jurisdiction exclusively.
-The states of Maryland and Virginia donated lands, including the villages of Georgetown and Alexandria, to create the District of Columbia.
-The city of Washington was then founded in 1791
+The states of Maryland and Virginia donated lands, including the village of Georgetown, as well as Alexandria.
+Consequently, these created the District of Columbia.
+Indeed, this district is under federal jurisdiction exclusively.
+The city of Washington was then founded in 1791.

 Several important buildings were burned down during the War of 1812.

 In 1846, the District of Columbia returned the city of Alexandria to Virginia.